 Title IX Coordinator

 The Title IX Coordinator for Hesston College oversees this policy as well as the reporting, investigation, and response process to any report.
 This position is currently housed within the Business Office.
-The current Title IX Coordinator is Monica Miller, 2nd Floor Alliman Administrative Building, email@example.com, and (620) 327-8265.
+The current Title IX Coordinator is Monica Miller, 2nd Floor Alliman Administration Center, email@example.com and 620-327-8265.

 A reporter has three options when they report sexual misconduct: request a formal investigation; request an informal resolution; or request nothing be done.
 With a formal investigation, the Title IX Coordinator or an authorized designee will conduct an investigation, to include gathering evidence, conducting witness interviews, and will provide facts related to the investigation to the Student Development Counsel (SDC).
 SDC will be responsible for determining if this policy was violated and to recommend appropriate action based on the facts presented.
 The evidentiary standard used during a formal investigation is whether a violation of policy more likely than not occurred.